- Modified citrus pectin

-Pectin is a soluble fiber present in most plants but is concentrated in the peel and pulp of citrus fruits (lemons, oranges, grapefruits) and apples.
-Modified Citrus Pectin (MCP) is obtained by changing pectin so it is better absorbed by the body.
-Data from studies in cells and mice showed that pectin and MCP have anticancer properties.
-There is also some evidence from human studies that pectin and MCP are effective in treating diarrhea and in lowering cholesterol.
-Pectin causes side effects such as abdominal cramps and diarrhea.
+Pectin is a soluble fiber present in most plants, but concentrated in the peel and pulp of citrus fruits such as lemons, oranges, and grapefruits, as well as apples.
+Modified Citrus Pectin (MCP) is obtained by changing pectin so it may be better absorbed by the body.

-Pectin has been shown to be effective in treating diarrhea in children with persistent diarrhea.
+Preliminary data suggest pectin may be helpful in treating diarrhea in children with persistent diarrhea.

-Diet supplemented with fiber was shown to benefit patients with high cholesterol in the blood.
+Diets supplemented with fiber can benefit patients with high blood cholesterol.

 For Healthcare Professionals

 Pectin is a soluble fiber rich in galactoside residues.
-It is present in most plants but is concentrated in the peel and pulp of citrus fruits, and in apples.
+It is present in most plants, but is concentrated in the peel and pulp of citrus fruits and apples.
 Pectin is used as a gelling agent in food.
-It is also used as a remedy for diarrhea and for lowering cholesterol.
+It is also used as a remedy for diarrhea, to lower cholesterol, or to improve satiety.
 Modified Citrus Pectin (MCP) is an altered form of pectin that has shorter carbohydrate chains and is claimed to be better absorbed by the body.
-In vitro and animal studies show that pectin induces apoptosis in colonic adenocarcinoma cells (1) and has antiproliferative (2), anticancer (3) and antimetastatic effects (13).

-It has been promoted for reducing the risk of colon cancer and for reducing damage from radiation therapy but there is insufficient scientific evidence to support these uses.
-In a small non-randomized study, MCP was shown to increase the doubling time of prostate-specific antigen in patients with prostate cancer (6).
+Pectin has been promoted for reducing colon cancer risk and damage from radiation therapy, but there is insufficient scientific evidence to support these uses.
+In a small nonrandomized study, MCP increased the doubling time of prostate-specific antigen in patients with prostate cancer (6).